About Sefton

 Communities at the Heart

-What makes Sefton unique is its people.
-The borough is proud of its strong communities, diverse identities, and collaborative spirit.
-The voluntary and community sector plays a vital role, working alongside the Council and partners to improve health, wellbeing, and inclusion.
-Engagement with residents and stakeholders has been central to shaping regeneration plans, ensuring that the borough’s future reflects the ambitions and priorities of its communities.
+While each town and village in Sefton has its own distinctive character, it is the people who make the borough truly special.
+Diverse, welcoming and energetic communities create places where people want to live, work, invest and visit.
+The voluntary and community sector plays a vital role, working alongside the Council and partners to improve health, wellbeing and inclusion.
+Engagement with residents and stakeholders has been central to shaping regeneration plans, ensuring that Sefton’s future reflects the ambitions and priorities of its communities.